It’s time to get the simple, indisputable facts about the growing chances for flooding in Hampton Roads and why you need flood insurance.

 Anywhere it can rain, it can flood.
 Period.

-High-risk areas, including parts of Hampton Roads, have a one-in-four chance of experiencing a flood over the life of a 30-year mortgage.1 Over the past 70 years, heavy rainfall events have become more intense and frequent in our area and will only continue to increase.2 Based on previous records, it is also likely that water levels will be higher than the average daily high tide when a rainfall event occurs.3
+High-risk areas, including parts of Hampton Roads, have a one-in-four chance of experiencing a flood over the life of a 30-year mortgage.1 Heavy rainfall events have become more intense and frequent in our area and will only continue to increase.2 Based on previous records, it is also likely that water levels will be higher than the average daily high tide when a rainfall event occurs.3

 Floods can come from overflowing or accumulating waters, which can be caused by rainfall.